the-themis-benchmarks/home/README.md

 - An executable APK (Jacoco-instrumented for coverage collection),

-- A bug-reproducing script (python-based script for bug inspection) and a video
+- A bug-reproducing script and a video

 - The stack trace of the bug